Giotto Bizzarrini: Ferrari

 Bizzarrini left Alfa Romeo in 1957 and went to Ferrari when that company needed a test driver.
 He was quickly promoted to controller of experimental, Sports and GT car development.

-He worked for five years at Ferrari as chief engineer.
+Bizzarrini worked for five years at Ferrari as chief engineer.
 He also worked as a developer, designer, and skilled test driver.
 The 250 GT 2+2/GTE, the 3 litre Testa Rossa V12 engine, the 250 TR Testa Rossa, and the 250GT SWB (Short Wheelsbase Berlinetta or Berlinetta Passo Corto) were influenced by his ideas and technical solutions.
 For one of the most successful Ferrari racing series, the 250, Bizzarrini worked hard to develop the chassis, engines, and advanced dynamic solutions.

 Ferrari 250 GTO

 His masterpiece at Ferrari was the 1962 250 GTO.
 He became involved with the project in 1960.
 Ferrari wanted a GT racer with better aerodynamics than the previous 250 GT SWB.
 The SWB was a great racer but had considerable aerodynamic drag.
 Jaguar had just launched the E-Type and Ferrari needed a top contender in the tracks.
 Enzo Ferrari wanted to ensure that his racing team did not suffer another loss as it had in the 1959 LeMans race.

-Tests started secretly with a 250 GT, bodied by Mario Boano, with chassis number #2643GT which was Bizzarrini's personal car.
+Tests started secretly with either a 250 GT SWB Berlinetta, with chassis number #2053GT, or a by Boano-bodied #0523GT 250 GT Coupé which is believed to have been Bizzarrini's personal car.
 This car was developed and was used as a test mule for technical solutions later seen in the GTO.
 This car was known as the Bizzarrini Ugly Duck.
 (He said, "We dubbed the car Il Mostro."
 'The Monster') Experiments with the SWB chassis indicated considerable speed loss due to aerodynamic drag, so Bizzarrini reduced the frontal area and increased the bonnet length, to reduce both drag and tendency to front lift at high speeds.
 Bizzarrini moved the engine well back into the chassis and lowered it (by using a dry sump lubrication system) to improve weight distribution and handling.
 The result was the 250 GTO.